esimpsontheartist/flow/README.md

 `Fraction`: An NFT contract to represent vault fractions as NFTs.

 `FractionalVault`: The main contract, defines the `Vault` resource, which holds can hold one or many NFTs for a given collection through [Run-time types](https://docs.onflow.org/cadence/language/run-time-types/#gatsby-focus-wrapper) or a collection of different NFTs through the `WrappedCollection.Collection` resource.

+`FractionFixedPriceSale`: A contract that allows a vault curator to

 ## Directory structure